nasa/smd-open-science-guidelines/README.md

 A collaborative culture enabled by technology that empowers the open sharing of data, information, and knowledge within the scientific community and the wider public to accelerate scientific research and understanding.

+## Requests for Comment

+NASA SMD welcomes comment on a proposed guideline for repositories entitled ["Registration of DOIs for data citation"](request_for_comment/draft/RFC_001_data_citation_identifier.md).

+The guidelines described in this RFC recommend that NASA data repositories use DOIs as persistent identifiers to facilitate citation of data in the scientific literature.
+The guidelines provide an overview of the scenarios in which NASA data repositories may need to register a DOI and the mechanisms through which they can do so.
+They provide guidance on the registration process and appropriate roles.
+The intent is to identify services and define a process that allow data repositories the flexibility they need to respond to the needs of their user communities while also enabling the creation of a central NASA registry of DOIs managed through the Scientific and Technical Information (STI) Program Office.

+To comment please open an issue in this repository using this [template](request_for_comment/draft/issue_template.md).
+The deadline for comments is 30 November 2022.

 ## Guidelines

 Please see the following sections for more guidelines, best practices, and examples on open science practices for SMD-funded activities.

 ### For Researchers
 * [Publications](guidance/research_publications.md)